 - Salmonella infection, which you can get after handling a baby chick, chicken, duck, turtle or snake.

 - E. coli infection, which you can catch if you touch areas in a petting zoo or animal exhibit where some of the animals are infected.

 Thankfully, there are things you can do to protect yourself and your children from zoonotic diseases.

 - Always wash your hands for 20 seconds after being around animals.

-Handwashing stations can be found at the entrance/exitways of Lucky's Barnyard and at nearby restroom facilities.
-Additionally, hand-santizing stations can be located throughout the farm.
+- Hand-washing stations can be found at the entrance/exit-ways of Lucky's Barnyard and at nearby restroom facilities.
+Additionally, hand-sanitizing stations can be located throughout the farm.

 - Protect yourself from bug bites by using repellent on skin not covered by clothes or shoes.

 - Check for ticks after you've been outdoors.